 What is the project you are most proud of up until now?

 There are several but my 1985 BMW which I call ’’The Mutant’’ was my favorite free hand-built motorcycle.
 It was different, iconic and edgy.
 If I was a Transformer and able to convert into a motorcycle that bike would be it.
 Also, it pinned me on the map internationally.
 Chosen top 3 on the biggest motorcycle blog globally on the Cafe racer platform in 2017.

 You have quite a lot of followers on Instagram.
 How did Instagram become a part of your job?
 And how will it affect your job in the future?

-I’ve created an image around me and my workshop 18 months ago, happened naturally & organic to.
-Now I use Instagram as marketing tool, core business for getting new projects.
-Got orders from Brisbane, Miami and Beirut this week, all because of Instagram.
+I’ve created an image around me and my workshop 18 months ago, happened naturally & organic too.
+Now I use Instagram as a marketing tool, core business for getting new projects.
+Got orders from Brisbane, Miami, and Beirut this week, all because of Instagram.